Accessing the BIOS on an x86 Switch

 Accessing the BIOS on a Dell S6000 Switch

-You might need to access the BIOS on a Dell S6000 switch because you want to access the BIOS over the serial console, and you’ll need to adjust the baud rate of the console in the BIOS, since it differs from the Cumulus Linux default baud rate of 115200.
+You might need to access the BIOS on a Dell S6000 switch because you want to access the BIOS over the serial console.
+To do so, you need to adjust the baud rate of the console in the BIOS, because it differs from the Cumulus Linux default baud rate of 115200.

 To access the BIOS on a Dell S6000 switch, complete the following steps: